 This course provides you with a lifelong peer-to-peer learning opportunity through a specific Performance Group created within the Career Ed Lounge, a learning community of career education professionals.
 This allows you to learn and share with your peers at any time you want, even after you complete the course.

-3. The discussion of the Clery Act included in this training is limited to the employee and student training requirements imposed by VAWA.
+3. The discussion of the Clery Act included in this training is limited to the employee training requirements imposed by VAWA.

 4. In addition to Title IX and VAWA, the Family Educational Rights and Privacy Act of 1974 (FERPA), state criminal and civil statutes, and other federal or state laws may apply to the conduct discussed in this course.